Changepoint detection for dependent Gaussian sequences: Introduction

 \section{Introduction}

-The ability to detect \emph{changepoints} in data sequences (a change in the underlying probability distribution) is of great practical importance.
-In numerous application domains one is faced with problems of this nature \cite{POOR}.
-To mention but a few examples, changepoint techniques have been used in finance \cite{AGGA,CHEN}, electrocardiogram analysis \cite{GUST, GUST2}, and climate change \cite{BARN}.
-Our own motivation stems from problems in communication networks, most notably detecting changes in the network load \cite{MAND2}, and intrusion detection systems \cite{SPER}.
-In all these applications the goal is to detect a potential changepoint as soon as possible, while at the same time limiting the number of false alarms.
+The ability to detect \emph{changepoints} in data sequences (corresponding to a change in the underlying probability distribution) is of great practical importance, and one of the main concerns in statistical process control (SPC).
+In numerous application domains one is faced with problems of this nature.
+To mention but a few examples, changepoint techniques have been used in finance \cite{CHEN}, electrocardiogram analysis \cite{GUST, GUST2}, climate change \cite{BARN} and communication networks \cite{CALL, THOT}.

+In the basic changepoint detection problem the goal is to detect a changepoint in a sequence of independent observations of some quality variable of interest.
+For continuous data it is usually assumed that the data is independent and normally distributed \cite{STOU}, and the change of interest is often a shift in the mean value.
+The goal is to detect it as soon as possible, while at the same time limiting the number of false alarms.
+Theoretical background on changepoint detection can be found in the books \cite{BANI,POOR}.
+The survey \cite{STOU} gives an overview on SPC from a practical perspective.

+A commonly used technique in changepoint detection is that of {\it Cumulative Sum} ({\sc cusum}) \cite{PAGE}.
+For independent data, the {\sc cusum} statistic for detecting a change from the in-control parameter value to a pre-specified alternative can be expressed in terms of cumulative sums of log-likelihood ratio ({\sc llr}) increments.
+The monitoring is stopped and an alarm is issued as soon as the test statistic exceeds some predefined threshold.

+In the literature the question of how the threshold should be chosen is often disregarded, and when it is not, then typically the threshold has been selected based on a condition on the {\it average run length} ({\sc arl}), the expected time till the first false alarm \cite{BANI}.
+Since the {\sc arl} is simply the average of the stopping time, an obvious drawback of this approach is that it does not allow to restrict the variability of the false alarms.
+This can be crucial when thinking of applications in networks: Imagine, for example, one were to monitor patients' health data in a hospital (thus, testing multiple independent data streams in parallel).
+Then a high variance of false alarms could lead to a scenario where the capacity of the hospital staff is exceeded because a large number of false alarms (next to actual ones) occurred at the same time.

+Therefore, instead of the {\sc arl}, in this paper we restrict the probability of raising a false alarm in any given window.
+This ensures that the false alarm probability is low locally (and is thus also still low on average).
+Furthermore, this approach circumvents an issue pointed out in \cite{Mei2008}, namely that the {\sc arl} is not always finite, and thus not in general an informative criterion.

+In his influential paper \cite{Lai1998}, Lai proposed two other false alarm criteria as an alternative to the {\sc arl}, which allow to limit the variance of the number of false alarms.
+It turns out that asymptotically, for window-limited detection, our criterion and one of Lai's are similar (see Section \ref{S4}).
+With respect to Lai's second criterion (which was coined {\it maximum local false alarm probability} in \cite{Tartakovsky2014book}), our method has the advantage of simplicity.
+In fact, it was stated in \cite[Ch.\ 8]{Tartakovsky2014book} that the practical implementation of this criterion is difficult because no closed-form expressions or even bounds are available that would allow the selection of the threshold.